-Characters.-In small irregular shining fragments of a very dark ruby colour, the thinnest flakes being transparent when examined by transmitted light.
-Partially soluble in water; in hot alcohol (90 per cent.) about 40 per cent. of the Gum is soluble, the solution being scarcely coloured.
+Characters.-In small irregular shining fragments of a very dark ruby colour, which are seen to be transparent by transmitted light when thin flakes are examined.
+Partially soluble in water; in hot alcohol (90 per cent.) about 40 per cent. of the gum is soluble, the solution being scarcely coloured.
 It has no odour; its taste is astringent.
 It should be free from admixture of corky or woody particles.
 On keeping, the fragments are liable to become dull and blackish in colour.